-An ERP or SCM solution has to be selected.
+An enterprise resource planning (ERP) or supply chain management (SCM) solution has to be selected.
 The project holds significant value.
 One way not to deliver on that value is selecting a vendor whose product does not fit the needs of the business.
 This is common sense, but for process companies, it can be particularly challenging.
-Process companies, including food, chemical, pharmaceutical, forest products and others, often have unique requirements not addressed by most technology providers.
+Process companies, including food, chemical, pharmaceutical, forest products, and others, often have unique requirements not addressed by most technology providers.

 The Basic Nature of Material

 Measurement of process materials is often done differently at various locations across a single plant or supply chain.
-The units of measure (UOM) used vary even when measuring a single material.
-Therefore, the product must allow any UOM to be used anytime with the system automatically making all changes to the standard unit of measure.
-For example, tons have to be converted into pounds, gallons into kilograms, cubic feet into pounds or (for a tank or silo) feet into gallons.
+The units of measure (UOMs) used vary even when measuring a single material.
+Therefore, the product must allow any UOM to be used anytime, with the system automatically making all changes to the standard UOM.
+For example, tons have to be converted into pounds, gallons into kilograms, cubic feet into pounds, or (for a tank or silo) feet into gallons.

 Contrast this to the lack of predictability inherent in a process manufacturing company.
-You specify 5000 pounds of material X with a range of acceptable spec.
-The vendor delivers approximately 5000 pounds, but usually not exactly that amount.
-You need to test the material to see if it meets your spec and record what that spec is so you can utilize it correctly in satisfying production or customer demand (maybe blending it off or standardizing it if it is at the extreme end of the range).
+You specify 5,000 pounds of material X with a range of acceptable specifications.
+The vendor delivers approximately 5,000 pounds, but usually not exactly that amount.
+You need to test the material to see if it meets your specifications, and record what that specification is so you can use it correctly in satisfying production or customer demand (maybe blending it off or standardizing it if it is at the extreme end of the range).
 Since each shipment is a slightly different quality, you need to segregate shipments (lot control) to allow you to manage these differences.
 The formula says 100 pounds of A plus 100 pounds of B makes 190 pounds of C. But each time you produce C, you get a slightly different amount (yield loss or gain).
-Sometimes, you do not get C -- but you do get a product that is close to C that is called D. You cannot always predict all this but you must react to it.
+Sometimes, you do not get C—but you do get a product that is close to C that is called D. You cannot always predict all this, but you must react to it.

-The primary determinant of the ability of a system to meet the production management needs of a process company is in the model of the process.
-If the model, as represented in the database is flawed, no amount of programming can make the system provide for these requirements.
+The primary determinant of a system’s ability to meet the production management needs of a process company is in the model of the process.
+If the model, as represented in the database, is flawed, no amount of programming can make the system provide for these requirements.
 Where do these errors and problems surface?
-Typically, these problems arise in planning, scheduling and costing.
+Typically, these problems arise in planning, scheduling, and costing.

-The classic Bill of Material application models a set of assumptions that are very valid for the discrete company.
+The classic bill of material (BOM) application models a set of assumptions that are very valid for the discrete company.
 One of these assumptions is that many items (parts) make one end item.
-Since Bills are always drawn with the consumed parts at the bottom and the produced part at the top, the Bill of Material has a basic "A" shape.
+Since bills are always drawn with the consumed parts at the bottom and the produced part at the top, the BOM has a basic "A" shape.
 Outside of the discrete industries, other bill shapes exist.
-For example, a poultry processor or a refinery has a "V" shaped bill -- one item is processed into many items (i.e., a chicken is cut up and sold in many parts, breast, legs, thighs, etc.).
+For example, a poultry processor or a refinery has a "V" shaped bill—one item is processed into many items (i.e., a chicken is cut up and sold in many parts: breast, legs, thighs, etc.).

-Process manufacturers use multiple formulas for the same end item to account for differences in raw material specifications, available, cost or process variation (cooker one versus cooker two for example.)
-Most Bill of Material based systems assume that the product is always made the same way and therefore do not adequately address this issue.
+Process manufacturers use multiple formulas for the same end item to account for differences in raw material specifications, availability, cost, or process variation (cooker one versus cooker two, for example.)
+Most BOM-based systems assume that the product is always made the same way, and therefore do not adequately address this issue.

-If your realities match the assumptions inherent in a Bill of Material, then many ERP systems can work for you.
-If your realities do not match -- a system based upon a Bill of Material (even if it is called a "formula" in the sales pitch) needs very close inspection to see if it meets your requirements.
+If your realities match the assumptions inherent in a BOM, then many ERP systems can work for you.
+If your realities do not match, a system based upon a BOM (even if it is called a "formula" in the sales pitch) needs very close inspection to see if it meets your requirements.